Grants Management

 Grants Management and Process

-The GM office was established to plan, direct and administer MCC’s grants program.
+The GM office was established to plan, direct and administer Mohave College’s grants program.
 It manages and facilitates the grant process and ensures compliance with awarded grants:

 - Collectively works with the Principal Investigator (PI) to seek and procure grant funding through a complete vetting process.